Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Introduction

 This paper is structured as follows: In Section~\ref{sec:UVData} we present the dataset and introduce the UVCANDELS Gold Sample.
 In Section~\ref{sec:Methods} we discuss our means for creating regions and our SFH reconstruction methods.
 In Section~\ref{sec:results} we present analysis for three example galaxies from the Gold Sample, first showing 2D maps of recovered properties for each region and then using resolved properties to test the resolved $\Sigma_{SFR}-\Sigma_{M_*}$ correlation at the time of observation.
-We summarize our findings in Section~\ref{sec:summary}.
+In this section we also show key results from the radial profile analysis before summarizing our findings in Section~\ref{sec:summary}.